0reldev/hackathon-starlove/README.md

 A database of characters and planets from the Star Wars universe is given.
 The goal is to create a web application which handles this database.

 The topic was free.
-We chose to make a love application to find a fictional partner from the Star Wars Universe according to specific criterion.
+We chose to make a love application to find a fictional partner from the Star Wars Universe according to specific criteria.

 #### Constraints